Joint Answering and Explanation for Visual Commonsense Reasoning: Related Work

-However, one limitation still prevents these methods from further advancement, namely, the Q$\rightarrow$A and QA$\rightarrow$R processes are consumed independently.
-Such an approach makes the answer prediction and rationale inference as two independent VQA tasks.
-In this work, we propose to address this issue through combining these two processes.
+However, one limitation still prevents these methods from further advancement, namely, the Q$\rightarrow$A and QA$\rightarrow$R processes are tackled independently.
+Such a strategy makes the answer prediction and rationale inference become two independent VQA tasks.
+In this work, we propose to address this issue by combining these two processes.